akazukin5151/kpxhs/docs/src/part-1.md

 : Go up a directory, or attempt to quit if in root directory.

 `Esc`
-: In entry details view, go back to browser
+: Focus or go back to browser (from entry details or search)

 `Tab, Shift-Tab`
-: Cycle focus between elements (eg: list and search bar; login fields; exit dialog)
+: Cycle focus between elements in login fields and exit dialog

 `Enter`
 : Show entry details of selected entry.
 Attempts login if locked